Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: User Study Setup

 \subsection{Participants}

-We recruited 12 participants (3 female; mean age $25.7$, SD $2.4$) from mailing lists for university students in South Korea.
-Participants were required to have used a generative AI service (e.g., ChatGPT) at least ten times in the preceding week and to have completed at least one university-level AI/ML course or have equivalent experience.
+We recruited 16 participants (5 female; mean age 25.3, SD 2.3) from mailing lists for university students in South Korea.
+We set two inclusion criteria: participants were required to have used a generative AI service (e.g., ChatGPT) at least ten times in the preceding week; and to have completed at least one university-level AI/ML course or have equivalent experience.
 These criteria ensured participants were familiar with prompt-based interaction and possessed a foundational understanding of AI concepts, reflecting our target users who are not necessarily AI experts but have sufficient background to engage in prompt refinement and test set construction.
-Each participant received a gift card (KRW 20,000 $\approx$ USD 15) for their time.
+We deliberately targeted this demographic to reflect the evolving definition of \textit{developers} or \textit{practitioners}.
+As LLMs make application development more accessible, developers are increasingly individuals who are not necessarily professional software engineers but understand core AI concepts, specifically test sets and evaluation.
+All participants were familiar with Korean, and the pre-populated prompt instructions and test examples were provided in Korean.
+Each participant received a gift card (KRW 20,000 $\approx$ USD 15) as compensation.